sudarshansudarshan/cs503/Handbook.md

 # Securing a Pass Grade

-Complete the Quizzes and Tests regularly, and you will be assured of at least a D in the course.
+Complete the Quizzes and Tests regularly, secure marks, and you will be assured of at least a D in the course.

 # Project